Hareem-Saad/Solidity-Essentials/Video Six/README.md

+# What I did
+- Wrote test for a contract with and without withdraw pattern
+- Wrote deploy script for it for local host
+- Did a few oops exercises in solidity

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.